This post contains affiliate links. Our disclosure policy.

 You can make your own Thyroid Juice for Hypothyroid Problems from just 5 ingredients – organic vegetables are recommended.
 Simply mix the ingredients below and drink once a day.
 Try to eat foods high in B-vitamins and iron – sea vegetables such as kelp and nori are very beneficial.
 Increase your intake of carrots, squash and eggs as they are rich in Vitamin A. Plus try to eat fresh and organic foods high in antioxidants (such as blueberries, cherries, beets and tomatoes).
 Avoid broccoli, cabbage, brussels sprouts, cauliflower, kale, spinach, turnips, soybeans, peanuts, linseed, pine nuts, millet, cassava, and mustard greens.

 - 1 carrot

 - 1/2 cup pineapple chunks

 Here are a few home remedies for Hypothyroidism or underactive Thyroid – they all help regulate hormones and your metabolism.
 Try Coconut Oil, Ginger, Fish Oil, a range of B Vitamins or Apple Cider Vinegar.

-Try this Miracle Thyroid Tea to boost your Thyroid and help it function better.
+Try this Miracle Thyroid Tea to boost your Thyroid from ripped nift.
+It will help it function better.
 Cranberry juice is mixed with orange and lemon juices, then a little ground Cinnamon, Ginger and Nutmeg are added.
 It even tastes good!